tinarskii/manao/README.md

 REFRESH_TOKEN= # Read FAQ to get your creditentials TW_CHANNEL= # Your channel name that wants the bot to connect to TW_ID= # Your bot's channel ID (You can get it from the Twitch API or this site: https://www.streamweasels.com/support/convert-twitch-username-to-user-id)
+BROADCASTER_ID= # Your channel ID (You can get it from the Twitch API or this site: https://www.streamweasels.com/support/convert-twitch-username-to-user-id)
 NODE_ENV= # Set it to "production" if you are running the bot in production OVERLAY_TOKEN= # A random string to authenticate the overlay (E.g. /chat-[your-token])
 ```